The Most Venomous Snake in the World and 19 Deadly Others

 The cobra is one of the deadliest snakes in the world.
 What other venomous snakes landed on our list?
 Roberto 33/Shutterstock

 There are more than 3,000 species of snakes on the planet.
-These cold-blooded reptiles live nearly everywhere except — not surprisingly — in the colder climates of Antarctica, Iceland, Ireland and Greenland.
-And somewhat surprisingly, New Zealand.
+If you're trying to avoid the most venomous snake, you'll be pretty safe in the colder climates of Antarctica, Iceland, Ireland and Greenland (and, somewhat surprisingly, New Zealand).

 Advertisement